Colby-Coffman/YT-cloud/README.md

 [--clientsecret=RELATIVE/ABSOLUTE PATH] [--interactive] [--chunksize=INTEGER]
 ```
 Pass a video as an argument using either an absolute or relative path to the current working directory.
 You can pass a different client credentials or client secret file using --clientcredentials or --clientsecret, but the program will use the files in the source directory by default.
 Use the --interactive flag to pick a video/secret/credentials file using the PyQt file picker.
 You can pass an integer to the --chunksize flag to direct the upload rate in bytes.
 For smaller files you can attempt to upload all at once by passing a -1 to this argument.
 The maximum chunksize google allows is 5 MB.
 The program defaults to 4 MiB.

+If the access type is changed in main.py, YouTube will still restrict videos uploaded using this script as private.
+In order to make this script upload videos as public, you need to verify with google.

+Additionally, you are restricted to 6 uploads per day. more can be obtained once you are certified.